MTI TEK

 1. Notes

-By default, the touch command changes the modification and access times of the file.
+By default, the touch command changes the modification and access times of the file to the current time.

-If the file does not exist, it will be created (empty file) with default permissions (the username and groupname of the user will be used as the file owner).
+If the file does not exist, it will be created as an empty file with default permissions (typically 644, subject to umask).
+The file owner will be the user running the command, and the group will be the user's primary group.

 2. Examples